-This annual report consists of three parts - management's discussion and analysis (this section), the basic financial statements, and other supplementary information.
-The basic financial statements include enterprise fund financial statements (government-wide) that provide both long-term and short-term information about the District's overall financial status.
+This annual report consists of four parts - management's discussion and analysis (this section), the basic financial statements, required supplementary information, and supplementary information.
+The basic financial statements include enterprise fund financial statements that provide both long-term and short-term information about the District's overall financial status.

 The financial statements also include notes that explain some of the information in the financial statements and provide more detailed data.
-The statements are followed by a section of other supplementary information that further explains and supports the information in the financial statements.
-Table 1 shows how the required parts of this annual report are arranged and relate to one another.
+The statements are followed by sections of required supplementary information and other supplementary information that further explain and support the information in the financial statements.